Department of Economics

 The University of Chicago

-I am a 4th-year PhD student in economics, NSF Graduate Research Fellow, and researcher of poverty, inequality, and intergenerational mobility.
+I am a PhD student in economics, NSF Graduate Research Fellow, and researcher of poverty, inequality, and intergenerational mobility.
 I primarily use economic methods from price theory and structural econometrics but also methods drawn from other disciplines, especially computer science and normative ethics.
-I am also a Graduate Fellow in the Center for the Economics of Human Development (CEHD), recently founded by my long-time mentor and the man who inspired me to switch from philosophy to economics, James J. Heckman.
+I am also a Graduate Fellow in the Center for the Economics of Human Development (CEHD), recently founded by my long-time mentor and the man who inspired my switch from philosophy to economics, James J. Heckman.

 I am a native of South Carolina, and grew up in the country as a farmer raising cows, turkeys, and chickens.
 I left home to study philosophy at the South Carolina Honors College, where I dedicated my time to community service on behalf of disadvantaged children and promoted education policy as president of the state student union.
 As an undergraduate, I taught two upper-level courses on social justice and practical ethics in the Philosophy Department, University of South Carolina.

 Thanks to the willingness of the Chicago Economics faculty to take a risk on a philosophy student with no economics background, I came straight to my current PhD program after finishing there.
 Now I am doing the work I have always wanted to do, using rigorous science to find paths out of poverty for disadvantaged children.